 - E. After the free PSA testing has also been completed, resulted, and checked, the result file is transmitted electronically to NHANES WESTAT.
 Electronic and hard copies of the files are kept in the laboratory. - F. Technical support for this system is provided by Westat, Rockville, MD (1-301-294-2036) - 4.
 SPECIMEN COLLECTION, STORAGE, AND HANDLING PROCEDURES; CRITERIA FOR SPECIMEN REJECTION - A. No special instructions such as fasting or special diets are required.
 Specimens for PSA testing should be drawn prior to prostatic manipulations such as digital rectal exams (DRE), prostatic massage, transrectal ultrasound, and protastic biopsy.
 DRE may cause a transient increase in serum PSA levels.
 Transrectal needle biopsy has been shown to cause persisting PSA elevations.
-A 6-week waiting period between needle biopsy and PSA sampling is recommended. - B. Serum is the required specimen type, plasma should not be used.
-If testing is to be done within 24 hours, samples can be refrigerated at 2-8°C. Freeze at -20°C or colder for longer storage. - C. Blood should be collected aseptically and the serum separated by standard laboratory techniques.
+A 6-week waiting period between needle biopsy and PSA sampling is recommended. - A. Serum is the required specimen type, plasma should not be used.
+If testing is to be done within 24 hours, samples can be refrigerated at 2-8°C. Freeze at -20°C or colder for up to 5 months.
+Specimens held for more than 5 months should be stored at -70°C. - B. Blood should be collected aseptically and the serum separated by standard laboratory techniques.
 Specimens may be collected by using regular or serum-separator Vacutainers.
-Serum should be separated from the cells within 60 minutes of collection. - D. The requested sample volume for the assay is 1.0 mL, and the minimum sample volume is 0.3 mL. - E. Specimens may be stored in glass or plastic vials, as long as the vials are tightly sealed to prevent desiccation of the sample. - F. Turbid samples or those with particulate matter should be centrifuged prior to assay. - G. Repeated freeze-thaw cycles do not affect free PSA, total PSA, or percent free PSA, but prompt refreezing of the thawed samples is recommended. - 5.
+Serum should be separated from the cells within 60 minutes of collection. - C. The requested sample volume for the assay is 1.0 mL, and the minimum sample volume is 0.3 mL. - D. Specimens may be stored in glass or plastic vials, as long as the vials are tightly sealed to prevent desiccation of the sample. - E. Turbid samples or those with particulate matter should be centrifuged prior to assay. - F. Repeated freeze-thaw cycles do not affect free PSA, total PSA, or percent free PSA, but prompt refreezing of the thawed samples is recommended. - 5.
 PROCEDURES FOR MICROSCOPIC EXAMINATIONS; CRITERIA FOR REJECTION OF INADEQUATELY PREPARED SLIDES